4. Mechanical Assembly

 4.1.
 General advices and warnings

 - There are two kinds of rivets.
 The grey ones and the others.
 Grey rivets are longer to be able to be inserted in the motor axis, at the opposite side of the horn (black revolving circle).

 - Use the OLLO Tool for putting and removing rivets easily.

 - Do not forget to put wires between motors while building the robot!
 Each motor, except the last, must have two wires; one connected to the previous motor and the other to the next (there is no importance on the connector choice).

-- Always make sure the zero angle mark is facing the top of the motor before assembling them!
+- Always make sure the zero angle mark is facing the top of the motor before assembling it!
 Otherwise your Poppy Ergo Jr will look all weird.

-- Every motor horns (black revolving circle) are facing the left side of the robot.
-It is a convention but it will define the orientation of your motors.
+- Every motor horns (motor wheels) are facing the left side of the robot: